Assessment, Target-setting & Reporting 2017-18

 Students in all years will receive regular feedback (assessment & reporting) to ensure they know the next steps that they must take to progress further.
 We will continue to use Follow-on Tasks (using purple pens) in student workbooks and folders, to enable them to improve further.
 Further details about this can be seen in Higham Lane School's Assessment, Feedback an Reporting Policy.

 Target-setting at Higham Lane School

 Students' prior attainment at the end of Key Stage 2 (scaled scores for Year 7 from September 2016 onwards) and baseline testing will provide the basis of target-setting at Higham Lane School.
-All students will be challenged to achieve their end of Key Stage 4 'Expected Standard' target grade, reflecting the school's high expectations.
-Higham Lane School will adopt the expectation that all students will achieve or exceed the expected standard of a GCSE grade 5 or above* (*only in exceptional circumstances this will not be the case).
+All students will be challenged to achieve their end of Key Stage 4 `Expected Standard' target grade, reflecting the school's high expectations.
+Higham Lane School will adopt the expectation that all achieve or exceed the expected standard of a GCSE grade 5 or above* (*only in exceptional circumstances this will not be the case).